SokolovG/api_yamdb/README.md

 ## English

 ### About Api YAmdb
-Api YAmdb is a RESTful API service that provides access to the YaMdb database.
-This service allows users to work with titles, categories, genres, and reviews.
+YaMDb is a service that collects user reviews of various works of art: books, movies, music, and others.
+The project provides API for content management and user interaction with the database of works.

-### Key Features
+### Functionality

-- User authentication and authorization
+- User authentication via JWT tokens
-- #
+- User registration via a code sent to the mail
-- #
+- User role management (administrator, moderator, user)
-- #
+- Create and manage categories of works (movies, books, music, etc.)

-### Available Endpoints
+- Adding and editing works, linking them to genres and categories
-- #
+- Writing reviews of works with ratings from 1 to 10
-- #
+- Commenting on other users' reviews
-- #
+- Forming a rating of works based on user ratings

 ### Tech Stack
 - Backend: Django + DRF